 What is the mapping section?
 The DSYNC data mapping section is where you can map, pair, and transform data between your two systems data layouts.
+Maps enable the user extra flexibility for integrating systems and allow customized options to be entered.

 Maps are created between two systems to identify what data should move and how it be presented to the destination endpoint.